physimals/physimals/_pages/home.md

 To this end, we develop algorithmic frameworks for analysing neuroimaging data and specifically for mapping brain connections and tissue microstructure.
-We exploit the power of Magnetic Resonance Imaging (MRI), and in particular diffusion and functional MRI to provide principled platforms for probing the brain organisation and untangling its complexity in health and disease (see [Research](research)).
+We exploit the power of Magnetic Resonance Imaging (MRI), and in particular diffusion and functional MRI, to provide principled platforms for probing the brain organisation and untangling its complexity in health and disease (see [Research](research)).

 We are located at the University of Nottingham, the birthplace of MRI and home to [Sir Peter Mansfield](https://en.wikipedia.org/wiki/Peter_Mansfield).
-We have a number of national and international collaborations and very strong links with the [Analysis](https://www.win.ox.ac.uk/research/analysis-research) group at the WIN(https://www.win.ox.ac.uk) Centre, University of
+We have a number of national and international collaborations and very strong links with the [Analysis](https://www.win.ox.ac.uk/research/analysis-research) group at the [WIN](https://www.win.ox.ac.uk) Centre, University of
 Oxford.

 We are grateful for funding from the University of Nottingham and the